 The Collaborative’s steering committee is:

 The Interim Executive Director of the Collaborative is J. Harrison.

 Rebecca has been working at the Massachusetts Food System Collaborative since 2018 as a Program Manager.
 At the Collaborative, she manages the Campaign for Healthy Incentives Program Funding, co-facilitates the Mass. urban agriculture network, leads advocacy trainings for community-based food system organizations and coalitions, and engages in additional policy work.
 She is an experienced organizer and facilitator and is well regarded in the agricultural community for her skills as a policy advocate and advocacy trainer.
 She has a Master’s degree in Environmental Science and Policy from Clark University and previously worked for Mass.
 Farmers Markets.

 The Equity Policy Network Manager is Norris Guscott.

 Norris leads a statewide working group that is facilitating connections between BIPOC farmers, building that network’s capacity for policy advocacy that supports equity in the local food system.
 Norris is also Public Health Coordinator in Lynn, MA, where he manages and facilitates community partnerships to address food insecurity and improve other public health intersections.

 The Massachusetts Food System Collaborative is supported by the Sudbury Foundation, the Henry P. Kendall Foundation, the Merck Family Fund, the Island Foundation, the Wild Geese Foundation, the John Merck Fund, and the Ajana Foundation.
-The Collaborative’s fiscal sponsor is Third Sector New England/Missionworks.
+The Collaborative is fiscally sponsored by Third Sector New England, Inc. (TSNE).